Caring for the Herd

 What Drives Us

-Home of Hope’s Equine Program provides activities that contribute positively to the cognitive, physical, emotional, motional, and social well-being of individuals with intellectual disabilities.
+Riding with Hope provides Equine Assisted Services that contribute positively to the cognitive, physical, emotional, and social well-being of individuals with disabilities.
 Our mission is to empower the people with developmental and intellectual disabilities as they make progress in their daily lives and believe in themselves.

-With Home of Hope staff present, volunteers provide valuable assistance leading horses, walking beside some riders, and helping groom, saddle, and feed the horses.
-Weekday riding sessions are held in the late afternoon/early evening making it convenient to volunteer after work.
+Volunteers provide valuable assistance leading horses, walking beside some riders, and helping groom, saddle, and feed the horses.
+Weekday riding sessions are held in the mornings and late afternoon/early evening making it convenient to volunteer anytime during the day.
 If you need volunteer hours, need something to do with your evenings, miss being around horses, or just want to make a difference in someone’s life, we would be glad to talk to you about volunteering.